dotnet/csharplang/proposals/init.md

 1. Declaring properties that contain only a `get` accessor.

-These mechanisms are effective at allowing the construction of immutable data but they do so by adding cost to the boiler plate code of types and opting such types out of features like object and collection initializers.
+These mechanisms are effective at allowing the construction of immutable data but they do so by adding cost to the boilerplate code of types and opting such types out of features like object and collection initializers.
 This means developers must choose between ease of use and immutability.